 A short walk south west from the main castle building is Dunstaffnage Chapel, probably built in the second quarter of the 1200s.
 The remains suggest that this was originally highly decorated, with the interior being divided into a chancel and a nave by a wooden screen.
 It seems likely that the chapel fell out of use after the Reformation and it was apparently in ruins when a roofless burial aisle was added to its east end in 1740 by the Campbells of Dunstaffnage, whose monuments are amongst those still standing within the shell of the building.
 The walls of the aisle incorporate a number of fragments of moulded or decorated stone obviously reused from the chapel.

 Dunstaffnage Castle is surrounded by attractive woodland and grassy areas sweeping past the visitor centre to the shore of Dunstaffnage Bay.
-Here you can enjoy the views across the moored vessels associated with the nearby marine laboratory to Dunbeg and, further away to the east, to Connel and the bridge over the Falls of Lora.
+Here you can enjoy the views across the moored vessels associated with the nearby marine laboratory to Dunbeg and, further away to the east, to Connel and the bridge over the mouth of Loch Etive and the Falls of Lora.